raine/anki-llm/README.md

 1. Include the `{term}` placeholder, which will be replaced by the `<term>` you provide on the command line.
+2. Include the `{count}` placeholder, which will be replaced by the number of cards requested.
-2. Instruct the LLM to return a single, valid JSON object that uses the keys defined in `fieldMap`.
+3. Instruct the LLM to return a JSON array of objects, where each object represents one card and uses the keys defined in `fieldMap`.
-3. Include a "one-shot" example showing the exact JSON structure and desired formatting (e.g., HTML for bolding or lists).
+4. Include a "one-shot" example showing the exact JSON array structure and desired formatting (e.g., HTML for bolding or lists).
+5. Encourage the LLM to generate diverse cards that highlight different nuances, contexts, or usage examples of the term.

 **Example Prompt File (`japanese-vocab-prompt.md`)**